 Trading securities are held by the group for short-term or designated as such upon acquisition, except those do not have a quoted market price in an active market and whose fair value cannot be reliably measured.
 They are carried at fair value in the statement of financial position and changes therein are recognised in profit or loss.
 When the share investments are sold, the gain or loss representing the difference between the net disposal proceeds and the carrying amount of the share investments is recognised in profit or loss in the period of disposal.
-The net gain or loss recognised in profit or loss with the accounting policies set out in note 4.16.
+The net gain or loss recognised in profit or loss does not include any dividends earned on these investments as they are recognised in accordance with the accounting policies set out in note 4.16.